 Caroline Dowling is a PhD candidate in the School of Biology and Environmental Science and is funded by the Irish Research Council and the Environmental Protection Agency.
 Her research investigates the genetic control of complex traits, such as flowering time, in Cannabis sativa.
 Caroline represents the Crops for the Future theme on the Earth Institute associate member committee.
 She is also a member of HempHub, a knowledge hub focused on hemp research and a strategic priority of the UCD Earth Institute.
 Twitter: @CarolineD0wling

 About the series

 The A-Z of Environmental and Sustainability Research is a new series of short essays by UCD postdoctoral and postgraduate researchers, technical and research support staff, about their work.
-The series is developed and curated by the Earth Institute Associate Member Committee - if you'd like to submit a piece for the series do get in touch!
+The series is developed and curated by the Earth Institute Associate Member Committee and our Communications and Engagement Officer Liz Bruton - if you'd like to submit a piece for the series do get in touch!

 To read more about Caroline’s research check out this article in the US magazine Hemp Grower

 Kwai, I. (2020).
 U.N. reclassifies Cannabis as a less dangerous drug.
 The New York Times, 2 December